weygoldt/chirpdetector/docs/contributing.md

 - [ ] Find out why current assignment algo is failing at raw = raw1 - raw2
 - [ ] Try a random forest classifier on PCAed envelope extractions to assign chirps
-- [ ] Finish a script to analyze the Json dumps from the training loop
 - [ ] Update all the docstrings after refactoring.
 - [ ] Move hardcoded params from assignment algo into config.toml
-- [ ] Split the messy training loop into functions or remove it all together and rely on external libraries for training
+- [ ] Split the messy training loop into functions or remove it all together and rely on external libraries for training.
+Regarding this:
+      Only thing this package should do is genreate good training data, then train wiht external libraries (e.g. ultralytics, ...).
 - [ ] Remove all pyright warnings.
 - [ ] Build github actions CI/CD pipeline for codecov etc.
+- [x] Finish a script to analyze the Json dumps from the training loop
 - [x] Implement detector class that works with the trained yolov8
 - [x] Write an assingment benchmarking
 - [x] Try a small NN, might work better than the random forest in this case